ANALYTICS SOLUTIONS2025-12-30

 Marketers: Shed Desktop Mindset, Mobile is The Tool of Customer Acquisition

-In 2017, approx. 197 billion mobile apps were downloaded from app stores.
+In 2017, approximately 197 billion mobile apps were downloaded from app stores.
 This type of app store competition, integrated with faster technology development in the industry, makes new customer acquisition more complicated for app advertisers.

 Millennials (those born after 1980) were expected to constitute 76% of the global workforce by 2025.
-Not to talk of Gen Z (those born post-1995) who number about 30 million in the world.
-These “digitally native” generations are becoming “digital converts”, much of
+Not to mention Gen Z (those born post-1995), who number about 30 million worldwide, "these “digitally" native” generations are becoming digital converts, thanks to mobile computing devices.

 • Three-quarters of US smartphone owners spend 2 hours a day on their phones